ohn582/neal-mod3_project/README.md

 MOD 3 JAVASCRIPT PROJECT:

-For this project, my app focuses on creating a simple electronics review app.
+For this project, my app focuses on creating a simple electronics review web blog.
 This simple app allows any public users to pick any electronics and commenting on that specific electronic.
 Once the user picks a specific electronic, it will show the title, image and info about that spacific item.

 For my backend(rails API) of this project, I've created 2 diffrent models: Electronics(showing the list of products such as phines, tablets, etc), and Reviews(for commenting a spacific electronic).
 For these models, Electronics has many Reviews and Reviews belongs to Electronics.